On This Page

 Complete the following steps to finalize source documents:

-- Navigate to Documents > Library, open the document that you want to finalize, and review the information on the Doc Info page for accuracy.
+- From the Documents > Library tab, open the document that you want to finalize and review the information on the Doc Info page for accuracy.

 - If applicable, select Edit Fields to update information as needed.